CONSULTATION FEE RANGE

 Step 3 – Send Your Application to the Official AK Medical Marijuana Program

 After you have finished your application, please send it to the following address:

 Make sure you submit everything in a single envelope.

-If your application is denied, you are not allowed to apply again for at least six months.
-The card is valid for a year, and you must update it with all documentation, even if nothing has changed.
+The card is valid for a year; you must update it with all documentation, even if nothing has changed.
 This means you need your physician to provide a newly signed statement.
 By the way, the state treats your application as a new one if your card expires before you renew.

 If there is a change in your name, address, caregiver, or doctor, you must notify the Department within ten days.
 If you no longer have an eligible medical condition, you and your caregiver must return all registry ID cards within ten days.

-The application fee is $25, and it costs $20 to renew your MMJ card, assuming you do so in time.
-The cost of the consultation varies, although we know that in Anchorage, physicians tend to charge between $200 and $250.
+The medical marijuana card cost in AK includes an application fee of $25, which is quite low compared to most other MMJ programs.
+The consultation cost varies, although, in Anchorage, physicians tend to charge between $200 and $250.
 You can expect to pay at least $50 extra if you don’t have medical records.

-The list of qualifying medical conditions is shorter than in most states.
+The list of AK medical marijuana card qualifying medical conditions is shorter than in most states.
 You must have one of the following to qualify for an MMJ card in Alaska:

 - Severe pain

 Prospective MMJ patients can petition the state if they want to use marijuana for another medical condition.